KBaroni/mlopsworkshop2/README.md

 | 1:00 – 3:30   | Lab: Implement a build, retrain, and deployment pipeline    |
 | 3:30 - 4:00   | Wrap-up                                                     |

+## Sources & Acknowledgements

+This lab uses Azure DevOps and Azure Machine Learning Services and is heavily based on the work and guidance published here:  https://github.com/Microsoft/MLOpsPython.